th-1982/speed-and-accuracy-typing-test/README.md

 #### Future Additions

-Currently, a Python library called 'Wonderworks' creates a short string of sentences for the user to copy into the terminal window.
+Currently, a Python library called 'Wonderwords' creates a short string of sentences for the user to copy into the terminal window.
 The sentences are, for the most part, nonsensical and serve the purpose of testing the user's ability to type text by copying it from the terminal window.
 In a future edition of the application, the developer would like to add Leaderboard to display the top scorers or highest typists on a Leaderboard based on their previous test results.
 Practice Mode will also be added in the future, where users can practice typing without the pressure of being timed.
 User Settings will also be added to customize the appearance and behavior of the typing test according to their preferences.
 Finally, I will also like to calculate efficiency in addition to accuracy.

 ### Structure